rust-lang/rust/text/0000-really-tagged-unions.md

 ## The tag should come after the union, and/or order should be manually specified

-There isn't a particularly compelling reason to move the tag around because of how padding and alignment are handled: you can't actually save space by putting the tag after, as long as your tag is a reasonable size.
+With the `repr(C)` layout, there isn't a particularly compelling reason to move the tag around because of how padding and alignment are handled: you can't actually save space by putting the tag after, as long as your tag is a reasonable size.

 It's possible positioning the tag afterwards could be desirable to interoperate with a definition that is provided by a third party (hardware spec or some existing C library).
 However there are tons of other tag packing strategies that we also can't handle, so we'd probably want a more robust solution for those kinds of cases anyway.

+With the `repr(X)` layout, this could potentially save space (for instance, with a variant like `A(u16, u8)`).
+However the benefits are relatively minimal compared to the increased complexity.
+If that complexity is desirable, it can be adressed with a future extension.

 ## Compound variants shouldn't automatically be marked as `repr(C)`

-It's possible in the pure-Rust case to only want the outer-most level to be well-defined and to still let the inner contents be aggressively optimized.
-This interpretation and the RFC's primary interpretation can always be implemented on top of the other one by just making all compound variants into outline structs, just like how the desugarrings in the previous sections were written.
+With the `repr(X)` layout this isn't really possible, because the tag needs a deterministic position, and we can't "partially" `repr(C)` a struct.

+With either layout, one can make the payload be a single repr(Rust) struct, and that will have its layout agressively optimized, because `repr(C)` isn't infectious.
 So this is just a matter of "what is a good default".
 The FFI case clearly wants fully defined layouts, while the pure-Rust case seems like a toss up.
-It seems like `repr(C)` is therefore the more ergonomic default.
+It seems like `repr(C)` is therefore the better default.

-## The tag shouldn't be opaque to outer enums

-So for instance `Option<MyEnum>` could be the same size as `MyEnum`.
-The author hasn't fully thought this issue out.
-It seems like it might be fine?
-It just seems safest to completely abandon optimization.
-Feedback is welcome here.